hiflyin/hiflyin.github.io/vanilla_LSTM.md

 title: Vanilla LSTM architectures, equations, pure python code
 ---

-> Building on [Vanilla RNNs](/vanilla_RNN.html), LSTMs repesent a new milestone by proposing a mechanism of **separating** two tasks in a deep learning architecture: 1) predict for the current sample, and  2) memorize useful information for future samples.
+> Building on [Vanilla RNNs](/vanilla_RNN.html), LSTMs represent a new milestone by proposing a mechanism of **separating** two tasks in a deep learning architecture: 1) predict for the current sample, and  2) memorize useful information for future samples.